-TeaYoun Kim-Kassor is originally from South Korea where she received her B.F.A.
-She continued her research in Art Education as the Japanese equivalent of a Fulbright Scholar at Saitama University in Japan where she earned a Master of Arts in Art Education (MAAE).
-In America, TeaYoun continued her exploration of arts in the Terminal Degree in visual arts, M.F.A. program at the University of Tennessee.
-Currently, she is teaching as an Associate Professor of Art at Georgia College in GA, U.S.
+TeaYoun Kim-Kassor is originally from South Korea where she received her B.F.A. in Fine Arts at Sungshin Women’s University in Seoul.
+She continued her research in Art Education as the Japanese equivalent of a Fulbright Scholar at Saitama University in Japan where she earned a Master of Art Education (MAAE).
+In America, TeaYoun continued her exploration of arts in the Terminal Degree in visual arts, M.F.A. program at the University of Tennessee with a focus on art installation.
+Currently, she is teaching as an Associate Professor of Art at Georgia College & State University in GA, U.S.

 TeaYoun has been a very active artist having numerous exhibitions including at the Korean Cultural Center – Embassy of the Republic of Korea, Washington DC, University of South Carolina Beaufort, SC, Museum of Contemporary Art of Georgia (MoCA), GA, Venice Printmaking Studio in Murano Italy, La Macina di San Cresci in Florence, Italy, Textile Arts Center in Brooklyn, NY, Montana State University Gallery in Bozeman, MT, Maryville College Gallery in Maryville, TN, Black-box Theatre in Milledgeville, GA, Folklore Museum in Sendai, Japan and many more.
 Her artwork has been supported by the Folklore Museum in Sendai, Japan, the National Performance Network (supported by the Andy Warhol Foundation for Visual Arts, the Joan Mitchell Foundation, and the Nathan Cummings Foundation), CESTA in Tabor, Czech Republic, and Can Serrat in Barcelona, Spain.